Beitunia: History

 Potsherds from the Byzantine, Mamluk and early Ottoman period have been found.
 A 1982 survey found two pillars and remnants of an olive press, along with another pillar located in one of the courtyards.
 The Mandatory DOA documented a medieval structure in ruins, characterized by vaults, alongside a white mosaic floor, a damaged pillar, a winepress, a rock-cut reservoir, and burial caves.
+(In 1883, the PEF's Survey of Western Palestine mentioned that "[t]o the east are cisterns, wine-preses, and a pond (el-Balûā), which contains water in winter.
+On the north and east are rock-cut tombs with well-cut entrances, but blocked up.").

+To the east are cisterns, wine-presses, and a pond (el-Balûā), which contains water in winter.
+On the north and east are rock-cut tombs with well-cut entrances, but blocked up.

+Crusader period

 In 1883, the PEF's Survey of Western Palestine suggested that Beitunia was the Crusader village Uniet, which was one of 21 villages given by King Godfrey as a fief to the Church of the Holy Sepulchre.
 However, in 1887, Röhricht identified Beitunia with Beitiumen, another fief given by the King to the Holy Sepulchre.
 Conder found this to be "evidently correct" and hence "very doubtful" that Beitunia was Uniet.
 Abel, writing in 1931, suggested that Beitunia was Beit Uniet, mentioned in an early 12th-century text.

-A large vaulted building in the town, named Badd al Balad ("oil press of the village") has been dated to the Crusader era.
+A large vaulted building in the town, named Badd al-Balad ("oil press of the village"), later part of several modern houses, has been dated to the Crusader period.

+Mamluk period

+Beitunia is the most frequently referenced village in a corpus of waqf (religious endowment)-related documents found in Jerusalem dated to 1306–1308, during Mamluk rule in Palestine (1260–1516).
+The documents largely concerned the grain and olive revenues of Beitunia, called 'Bayt Uniya', earmarked for the Haram al-Sharif (Temple Mount) in Jerusalem, but also provide other information about the villagers.
+The documents mention headmen from the village, all belonging to the clan of al-Subahiyyun (sing.
+Subah): Sulayman ibn Yusuf ibn Ghazwan, Ali ibn Hamad ibn Hammad, Musa ibn Muhammad ibn Hamdan and Ali ibn Manna' ibn Sultan.
+The headmen guaranteed each other's obligations to pay the waqf from Beitunia's olive and grain harvests in 1306, 1307 and 1308.
+These and a third document also obligated the headmen to cultivate Beitunia's lands and not to leave them fallow and to ensure a fourth villager, Kamil ibn Hamad ibn Musa, tended to his lands and vineyards and sowed summer and winter crops.
+Also in this corpus were orders to Beitunia's residents not to travel to the village of Yalo, presumably in support of its inhabitants with whom they were allied, and regarding the leasing of a shop to a Christian dyer, Abu al-Wahsh ibn Yuhanna, from nearby Beit Rima.